ekoontz/ekoontz.github.io/_posts/2012-12-08-high-availability-namenode-and-hadoop-conf.md

 # Historical Background

-The umbrella JIRA is: [Umbrella Jira for HDFS-HA Phase 2](https://issues.apache.org/jira/browse/HDFS-3278).
+The umbrella JIRA is: [HDFS-3278 Umbrella Jira for HDFS-HA Phase 2](https://issues.apache.org/jira/browse/HDFS-3278).

-The predecessor of this umbrella JIRA is: [High Availability Framework for HDFS NN](https://issues.apache.org/jira/browse/HDFS-1623)
+The predecessor of this umbrella JIRA is: [HDFS-1623 High Availability Framework for HDFS NN](https://issues.apache.org/jira/browse/HDFS-1623)

 Note that HDFS-3278 mentions that there are two phases to HA NN.
 The